You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 Bottom line – Is Watercolor Better Than Acrylic?

-If you like thick, opaque, bright paint application, abstract art, textured art, realistic classic portraits – you would go with acrylics.
+If you like thick, opaque, bright paint applications, abstract art, textured art, and realistic classic portraits – you would go with acrylics.

-As a beginner I was also terrified by water blotches when I tried watercolor without adequate understanding of how to use it.
+As a beginner, I was also terrified by water blotches when I tried watercolor without an adequate understanding of how to use it.
+I didn’t go back to it for 3 years after the initial failure.